39th Annual Symposium and General Meeting

 The symposium originally scheduled for Fall 2020 was postponed due to the pandemic.
-Our 2021 symposium will be hybrid of virtual lectures, an online auction, and a one-day in-person event Saturday October 2 (health regulations permitting.).
+Our 2021 symposium will be hybrid of virtual lectures, an online auction, and a one-day in-person event Saturday October 2 at the Canadian Clay & Glass Gallery (health regulations permitting).

 Friday, October 1, 2021 All Virtual

 Welcome from Karen Redman, Regional Chair of the Waterloo Region.

 Re-Modern: Approaches to the Reuse of Post-war Modern Architecture in Waterloo Region